-A newborn’s first stool is likely to be black with a tar-like consistency.
+A newborn’s first stool is likely to be black, with a tar-like consistency.
 This is called meconium, and it contains mucus, skin cells, and amniotic fluid.
-Black stool shouldn’t last more than a couple of days.
+Black stool should not last more than a couple of days.

-Once the meconium passes, a newborn’s stool may be a mustard-yellow color.
-This color of stool is also most common in breastfed babies.
+Once the meconium passes, a newborn’s stool may be a mustard yellow color.
+This color of stool is also most common in breastfed or chestfed babies.

-It’s normal to see bright-yellow poop in breastfed (and sometimes formula-fed) babies.
-Bright-yellow poop that’s much more frequent than usual and extremely runny, though, could be diarrhea.
+It’s typical to see bright yellow poop in breastfed or chestfed (and sometimes formula-fed) babies.
+Bright yellow poop that’s much more frequent than usual and extremely runny, though, could be diarrhea.
 Diarrhea can increase the risk for dehydration.

 Orange poop occurs from pigments picked up in your baby’s digestive tract.
 It can occur in both breastfed and formula-fed babies.

-Sometimes your baby’s poop can also turn red from dark-red foods and drinks they have consumed, such as tomato juice or beets.
-Red poop could also mean there’s blood in your baby’s bowel movements from an intestinal infection that should be addressed by a pediatrician.
+Sometimes your baby’s poop can also turn red from dark red foods and drinks they have consumed, such as tomato juice or beets.
+Red poop could also mean there’s blood in your baby’s bowel movements from an intestinal infection, among other causes, which should be addressed by a pediatrician.

 Formula-fed babies may have poop that’s a combination of greenish tan and yellow.
-The poop is also firmer than that of a breastfed baby.
+Their poop is also firmer than that of a breastfed or chestfed baby.

 Color can indicate quite a bit about your baby’s poop, but it’s also important to consider texture.
-The combination can tell you a lot about your baby’s health that color can’t do alone.
+The combination can tell you a lot about your baby’s health that color alone can’t.

 Newborn poop consistency